Prerequisites

 2. In the top navigation, select Apps.

-3. Click Create app in the center view container or on the top right.
+3. Click Create app in the center of the page or on the top right.

-1. Provide your App details and click Next.
+1. Enter your app details and click Next.

 1. On the Use cases view, select Authenticate and request data from users with Facebook Login.